-- 6.7 To emphasise the need for good levels of communication between all members of staff. - 6.8 To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 6.9 To develop and promote effective working relationships with other agencies, especially the Police and Local Authority Safeguarding Hub. - 6.10 To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit.
+- 6.6 To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - 6.7 To emphasise the need for good levels of communication between all members of staff. - 6.8 To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 6.9 To develop and promote effective working relationships with other agencies, especially the Police and Local Authority Safeguarding Hub. - 6.10 To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit.